jppaalassalo/secpro/README.md

 ![demo](./Screenshot.png "demo")

+Lukuhaaste web app is authentic work of the author of this report.
+The original version of the app featured single-user checklist functionality with no thoughts for security.\
 In the context of this course, the following work was done:

 - top-level threat analysis for the app including networking and programs
 - identifying and prioritizing threats
+- implementing fixes for high-priority vulnerabilities
+    - checking express platform vulnerabilities
     - upgrading http to https for both frontend and backend
     - introducing user capabilities for frontend
     - implementing auth0 login and jwt sessions (frontend)